 Welcome to the most one of the most wild and fun carnivals in all the world Salvador Carnival.
-Everyone has heard about carnival in Rio de Janeiro, which might be biggest carnival worldwide, but Salvador Carnival is famous for throwing the world’s biggest street party.
+Everyone has heard about carnival in Rio de Janeiro, which might be the biggest carnival in the world, but Salvador Carnival is famous for throwing the world’s biggest street party.

 Salvador de Bahia is Brazil’s second largest carnival.
 Over 2 million people flock to Salvador de Bahia for one week of partying.